ARM-software/abi-aa/memtagabielf64/memtagabielf64.rst

   respectively).
 Binaries compiled with clang-17 and lld-17 produced the dynamic entries with ``DT_AARCH64_MEMTAG_STACK`` as ``d_val`` and ``DT_AARCH64_MEMTAG_GLOBALS`` as ``d_ptr`` as this was the intended semantics, and they were shipped on Android devices.
-The values were thus updated to their more fitting semantic types (without updating the ``Value``), but this does mean that ``DT_AARCH64_MEMTAG_STACK`` is a ``d_val`` with an even ``Value``, and ``DT_AARCH64_MEMTAG_GLOBALS`` is a ``d_ptr`` with an odd ``Value`` (where the normal semantics are ``odd == d_val``, and ``even == d_ptr``).
-Implementations of dynamic loaders need to be careful to apply these semantics correctly - notably the load bias should not be applied to ``DT_AARCH64_MEMTAG_STACK``, as it's a ``d_val``, even though the ``Value`` is even.
+The values were updated to their more fitting semantic types (without updating the ``Value``), but this does mean that ``DT_AARCH64_MEMTAG_STACK`` is a ``d_val`` with an even ``Value``, and ``DT_AARCH64_MEMTAG_GLOBALS`` is a ``d_ptr`` with an odd ``Value`` (where the normal semantics are ``odd == d_val``, and ``even == d_ptr``).
+Implementations of dynamic loaders should be careful to apply these semantics correctly - notably the load bias should not be applied to ``DT_AARCH64_MEMTAG_STACK``, as it's a ``d_val``, even though the ``Value`` is even.

 ``DT_AARCH64_MEMTAG_MODE`` indicates the initial MTE mode that should be set.
-It has two possible values: ``0``, indicating that the desired MTE mode is Synchronous, and ``1``, indicating that the desired mode is Asynchronous.
+It has two possible values:

+* ``0``, indicating that the desired MTE mode is Synchronous
+* ``1``, indicating that the desired mode is Asynchronous.

 This entry is only valid on the main executable, usage in dynamically loaded objects is ignored.

 The presence of the ``DT_AARCH64_MEMTAG_HEAP`` dynamic array entry indicates that heap allocations should be protected with memory tagging.
 Implementation of